-It’s Halloween today and with it brings the beginning of the holiday season, so it’s a good time to ask ourselves if we are still under the spell of alcohol and to figure out: Alcohol – Trick or Treat?
+Alcohol – Trick or Treat?
+It’s Halloween and a good time to ask ourselves if we are still under the spell of alcohol and to figure out if alcohol actually is a trick or a treat…

 For me, in my drinking days, Halloween was the perfect time to ‘treat’ myself – it’s my birthday after all so why couldn’t I have a glass of wine or some champagne at my birthday picnic as a treat?
 From then on, the next two months were full of ‘treats’.

 - ‘It’s a damp, chilly Friday evening – ‘let’s get the beers in and have a treat’

 - ‘It’s Sunday, why don’t we have a treat with lunch and open a bottle?’

 - ‘The kids break up from school today, we deserve a treat, I’m gonna get a box of wine to see us.’

 - ‘I know it’s only 11 am but it’s Christmas, go on, let’s have a sneaky treat’

 And so it went on and on and on, by the end of the year, I felt like crap, looked like crap as if all my vital life energy had been sucked out of me.

 All those special treats did was to make me miserable, unhappy, and ill and left me wondering what had been so magical about the holidays. they just passed by in a river of wine, beer, oh and an extra special ‘treat’ of expensive whisky from time to time.